Skip to main content Skip to footer

 Data engineers need to be mindful of these issues; a set of raw numerical data can be as tainted with bias as any collection of words.
 For the most part, though, in the abstracted world of big-data infrastructure, it is more difficult to give offense, and numbers will never equal words or pictures in their capacity to wound or shock or denigrate.

 The questions around model transparency, however, may pose more of a challenge to data engineers.
-Generative AI models, particularly those based on deep learning techniques, can often be functional “black boxes.”
+Advanced AI models, particularly those based on deep learning techniques, can often be functional “black boxes.”
 They can take input in the form of a natural-language prompt and, from it, produce content that is also digestible by human minds.
 In many cases, though, the chain of “reasoning” between those inputs and outputs is utterly opaque, conducted in terms that only the model understands.

 A unique relationship

 The next few years, in short, are going to be a wild ride for specialists who today, in the public imagination, are still primarily tasked with turning last year’s Q4 sales data into a pie chart.
-As professionals in every field adjust to life as the flesh-and-blood member of a human-machine partnership, it is data engineers, increasingly, who will be the matchmakers, chaperones and couples-counselors of those relationships.
+As professionals in every field adjust to life as the flesh-and-blood member of a human-machine partnership, it is data engineers, increasingly, who will be the matchmakers, chaperones and couples-counsellors of those relationships.

 It’s no exaggeration to say that humanity’s immediate future will be shaped directly by data engineers.
 And the future of data engineering, conversely, will be shaped by those who are best prepared and most willing to harness the awesome power of this transformative technology.